Not Having Homeowners Insurance Can Turn a Small Incident into a Financial Nightmare

 Homeowners insurance is more important than some home owners fully appreciate.
 In a matter of minutes your entire home and all of your personal property can be turned into rubble and strewn across vast areas.
 If that happened and you did not have home insurance, the cost of replacing it all would be an out of pocket expense.
 But with coverage, the amount of cash you have to spend is going to be minimal, or completely nonexistent.

 A tree falling on the corner of your house could create thousands of dollars in damages.
 With homeowners insurance, you would have to pay the deductible, but the remaining cost of repairs and tree removal would be paid by your insurance company.
 This translates into spending a few hundred dollars with insurance as opposed to several thousands of dollars you would have to pay without it.

-Another example would be a situation where a tree in your yard falls onto a neighboring property and causes damages or injuries.
+Another example would be a situation where you cut down a tree in your yard and it falls onto a neighboring property and causes damages or injuries.
 This would fall under the liability portion of a home insurance policy, but without insurance you would be responsible out of pocket.
 And the costs do not necessarily stop at repairing the damages or paying for the medical costs, either.
 Your neighbor could elect to file a lawsuit against you for an amount equal or greater than your home value.
 Insurance acts as a buffer to prevent someone from taking your property in a legal action, and without it

 you are vulnerable.